Chair of the Melbourne 2018 Programme Advisory Committee

 Dr Lui Siu Fai

-Clinical Professional Consultant, Division of Health System, Policy and Management, The Jockey Club, School of Public Health and Primary Care, The Chinese University of Hong Kong, HKSAR; Hong Kong
+Adjunct Professor, The Jockey Club School of Public Health and Primary Care, CUHK Jockey Club Institute of Ageing, The Chinese University of Hong Kong; Hong Kong

 Dr. Milton Lum

-Consultant Obstetrician & Gynaecologist and a member of Malaysian Medical Council and Council of University Tunku Abdul Rahman; Malaysia
+Consultant Obstetrician & Gynaecologist and a member of Malaysian Medical Council and Board of Governors of Perdana University; Malaysia

 Vice President, Quality and Medical Affairs Parkway Hospitals Singapore Pte Ltd; Singapore